jslater89/shooting-sports-analyst/README-Elo.md

 in the web app.
 For large datasets, it processes hundreds of thousands of stage scores with math not well-suited to browser JavaScript engines, which makes it too slow for most cases.

+USPSA Analyst also saves match results locally, since downloading files is the slowest part of the rating process, and to avoid hammering PractiScore too hard, and browser storage is not up to the task.

 **Why do the tooltips in some shooter details say the expected place is 2nd or below, but the expected percentage is greater than 100%?**
 The long version is too long for a FAQ, but the short version is that the rating points up for grabs for percent finishes are spread more evenly among all competitors than the rating points for place finishes.
-Put another way, to climb past a certain point, finishing well in percentage terms can only take you so far: eventually, you'll need to start winning outright to climb further.
+Put another way, finishing well in percentage terms can only take you so
+far: eventually, you'll need to start placing well in absolute terms to gain rating points.

 See the "percent vs. placement" header in the algorithm explainer section of this document for a somewhat deeper treatment.